Rafael Nadal: 2018: 11th French Open and Monte Carlo titles

-2019: Fourth French-US title double, Davis Cup, and year-end No. 1
+2019: Two majors, Davis Cup champion, year-end No. 1

 At Australian Open, Nadal progressed to his fifth Australian Open final without losing a set, then won only eight games against Novak Djokovic, which was Nadal's first straight-sets defeat in a major final.
 After losing in the second round of the Mexico Open to Nick Kyrgios, he was sidelined with a right hip injury.

 At Monte Carlo, he lost in the semi-finals to Fabio Fognini in straight sets.
 At Barcelona, he lost to Dominic Thiem in straight sets in the semis.
 At Madrid, he lost to Stefanos Tsitsipas in three sets in the semi-finals.
 He won his first tournament of the year in Rome, with a three-set win over Djokovic in the final.

 Nadal at the 2019 ATP Finals in London.

 At the French Open, Nadal beat Kei Nishikori and Roger Federer (their first meeting at the tournament since 2011) en route to the final, dropping only one set en route.
 Nadal won in four sets against Thiem to claim his record-extending twelfth French Open title.
 He broke Margaret Court's all-time record of singles titles won at the same major.

 At Wimbledon he reached the semi-finals, where he faced Federer for the first time at Wimbledon since the 2008 final and lost in four sets.
 At the Rogers Cup, by defeating Fabio Fognini in the quarterfinals, he surpassed Roger Federer's record of 378 victories at Masters tournaments.
 In the final, Nadal lost three games to Daniil Medvedev.
 This victory marked the first time he defended a title on a surface other than clay.
 At the US Open, Nadal lost one set (against Marin Čilić) en route to the final, where he beat Medvedev in five sets to win his fourth US Open title and 19th major title overall, and completed his second-best Grand Slam year.
 At the Paris Masters, Nadal reached the semi-finals, but withdrew due to an abdominal injury.

 At the ATP Finals, Nadal beat Tsitsipas and Medvedev in the round-robin stage, but failed to progress to the semi-finals.
 Nadal secured the year-end No. 1 ranking when Djokovic was also eliminated in the round-robin stage.
 This was Nadal's fifth time as the year-end No. 1 player, drawing level with Jimmy Connors, Federer and Djokovic behind Pete Sampras (six).
 He became (at the time) the oldest person to finish as the year-end No. 1 player, and created a record eleven-year gap between his first and last year-end No. 1 seasons (2008 and 2019, respectively).

 At the 2019 Davis Cup Finals, Nadal helped Spain win its sixth Davis Cup title, beating Canada.
 Nadal extended his winning streak in Davis Cup singles matches to 29 (29–1 record overall), without dropping a set or having his serve broken; he also won the tournament's Most Valuable Player award.